 – 1D AMESIM model for system simulation

 1. Durability and Fatigue Analysis – A key quality criteria for any product is its life expectancy.
 Fatigue and durability analysis is the test of time for structural parts that operates over and over, day after day.
 Mainly this analysis aims to explain how mechanical material behaviour relates to the design of structural machine components.
-Fatigue and durability analysis involves time, since failures are progressive in nature, local stress scenario because failures are prone to localization and finally the impact of working or fluctuating loads.
+Fatigue and durability analysis involves time, since failures are progressive in nature, and depend on local stress scenario, as well as the impact of working or fluctuating loads.
 Loads refer to any physical quantity that reflects the excitation or the behaviour of components that form a system over time.
 The most typical loads are forces, torques, stresses, strains, displacements, velocities, and accelerations, other sort of loads may be pressure or flow in hydraulic devices, rotational speed, temperature, or even state variable values in electronic control unit.
 Computer simulations determine how well parts will hold up during cyclic loading in stipulated time without much effort & energy.
 These calculations incorporate all data regarding materials, environmental conditions and specified constraints too.
 Results are important in calculating and verifying reliable operation of the machine within a given timespan.
 DEP’s capabilities for lifetime assessment ranges from basic tools with simplified loading assumptions to advanced applications that target specialized engineering-analysis tasks.
 The basic fatigue and durability analysis done by DEP design engineers can provide an elaborate stress analysis to avoid under- or over-designing of products by simulating actual loading conditions and useful when comparing designs or design options.
 Eventually the test result states the service life until damage is sustained.

 2. NVH Analysis – Extensive modernization resulted in negative impact of sound and vibration on environment and all of us.
 Increased awareness towards noise and extensive knowledge about noise related health issues like hearing impairment, discomfort, stress and possibly trauma is driving the demand on keeping a safety valve over the sound source of all industry products.
 So product development is now having a new road block called noise and vibration analysis.
 Automotive industry is now characterizing automobile design not as engine and drive train but as vehicle-passenger expectation & experience.
 With those footnotes, a number of disciplines including the Noise, vibration, and harshness (NVH) attribute is given extra care in auto sector.
 Noise is unwanted sound; vibration is the oscillation that is always felt.
 Harshness is generally used to describe the severity and discomfort associated with the unwanted sound and/or vibration.
 An accurate NVH also called as sound quality analysis, which involves metrics such as loudness, sharpness, sound exposure level, and others experimental evaluation of vehicle noise and vibration is often necessary for undertaking a refinement process of vehicle quality in aspects of sound and satisfying the underlying development targets.
 Noise and vibration analysis needs a multi-disciplinary approach and a good understanding of mechanics, electronic measurement techniques, and sensor technology alongside signal analysis.
 DEP’s widespread knowledge and the proficient NVH testing team looks at the entire vehicle and reflects the numerical facts and figures on noise generated in terms of both air-borne and structure-borne grounds.
 With shorter lead times, DEP enables the manufacturers to gain a competitive advantage over other players.